Vis4Sense/student-projects/2023-2024/llm-trading.md

 Xiruo Sun
 1. progress ...
+do some model experiments
-2. question and difficulty ...
+3. question and difficulty ...
+should I do the fine-tuning the model or I just use the model quantized by others and only change hyperparameter?
-3. next step ...
+4. next step ...
+further hyperparameter tuning
+try Azure openai chatgpt
+find a better evaluation method use whole dataset with GPU

 # 11 Dec 2023